AMV (TV station): History

-Origins
+Origins and license history

 AMV-4 commenced broadcasting on 7 September 1964.
 It broadcast programming from the three commercial stations in Sydney (ATN-7, TCN-9 and TEN-10) alongside local programming including coverage of the Albury Gold Cup, the Ovens and Murray Football League Grand Final and the 1988 Miss Australia pageant.
 The station has continuously produced a half-hour regional news program on weeknights, currently known as Prime7 News, with local news and sports reports produced in Albury but aired in bulletins put together at Prime7's Canberra headquarters.

+The company to operate the station, Albury-Upper Murray TV Limited, was awarded its broadcasting licence on 4 October 1962.
+Principal shareholders in the company included Amalgamated Wireless Australasia, Hoyts, The Border Morning Mail newspaper and other local businesses — complying with the requirement that at least 50 per cent of the company's shareholding must be locally based.

-Prior to going on air
+RVN's origins prior to going on air

 When the commercial television license for the Riverina area was being determined, a number of local groups submitted proposals.
 Young-based radio station 2LF, along with local councils and businesses in the Young-Cootamundra area, Wagga Wagga newspaper The Daily Advertiser and radio station 2WG, together with local Wagga Wagga businessmen, as well as a group of smaller newspapers and some licensed clubs.

-2LF's proposal later joined forces with the Advertiser/2WG bid - 2LF would get 10% of the shares, 2WG got 20% and The Advertiser got 15%, with the remaining shares to be offered to local people.
-After issues at the Australian Broadcasting Control Board enquiry for the license, the 2LF/2WG/Advertiser group (trading as Riverina Television) won the license.
+2LF's proposal later joined forces with the Advertiser–2WG bid — 2LF would get 10 per cent of the shares, 2WG got 20 per cent and The Advertiser got 15 per cent, with the remaining shares to be offered to local people.
+After issues at the Australian Broadcasting Control Board enquiry for the license, the 2LF–2WG–Advertiser group (trading as Riverina Television) won the license.

 The initial board was made up representatives from 2WG, 2LF, The Daily Advertiser, and two local councils.
 A few days after the license was announced, the chairman and station manager had a disagreement, resulting in the resignation of both.
-They were replaced by Wal Hucker, who ran a film animation and sound company in Sydney, and was also the former chairman's brother-in-law.
+They were replaced by Wal Hucker, who ran a film animation and sound company in Sydney and was also the former chairman's brother-in-law.
 The former chairman's wife also joined the board, as the Control Board made it clear that 2WG had to remain involved in the station.
 Bill Marsden, of 2LF, became the station manager.

-A disagreement with Wagga Wagga council over the location of a potential studio site, which would have provided direct line of sight transmission to the Mount Ulandra transmitter, saw a new site rezoned from residential areas.
+A disagreement with the Wagga Wagga city council over the location of a potential studio site, which would have provided direct line of sight transmission to the Mount Ulandra transmitter, saw a new site rezoned from residential areas.

 As with most stations launching at that time, the mast would be shared with the local transmitter of the ABC, but not the transmitting facilities, as chief engineer Stuart McDonald wanted to operate the facilities remotely.
-RVN would be first station to operate their transmitters in this way.
-The studios were completed in early 1964.
+RVN would be the first station to operate their transmitters in this way.
+The studios were completed in early 1964, after construction started on 31 July 1963.